gbanis/gbanis.github.io/_posts/2015-06-13-software-engineering-workflow-git-and-trello.md

 ---
 layout:       post
-title:        "Software Development Workflow with Git and Trello"
+title:        "Software Engineering Workflow with Git and Trello"
 description:  "A workflow using Git and Trello to help you build awesome applications without worrying about project management."
 date:         2015-06-13 12:00:00
 tags: